mosqueiro/lightning/README.md

 Useful commands:

-* [newaddr](doc/lightning-newaddr.7.md): get a bitcoin address to deposit funds into your lightning node.
+* [newaddr](doc/lightning-newaddr.7.md): get a zcore address to deposit funds into your lightning node.
 * [listfunds](doc/lightning-listfunds.7.md): see where your funds are.
 * [connect](doc/lightning-connect.7.md): connect to another lightning node.
 * [fundchannel](doc/lightning-fundchannel.7.md): create a channel to another connected node.